directus-labs/guest-authoring/next-auth-with-directus/index.md

 ![Registration Page](register.png)

-The code above:
+In code above:

 - Renders the registration form created in the previous step
-- Imports `getServerSession` from `next-auth` to check if a user currently have a session
+- Imports `getServerSession` from `next-auth` to check if a user currently has a session
 - If a user already has a `session` ongoing, instead of rendering the registration form, it redirects them to the user dashboard( `/` )

-Hurray 🥳, you've just a registration page that register a new user from your Nextjs application to Directus.
+Hurray!
+You've created a registration page that registers a new user from your Nextjs application to Directus.

-Go to your directus dashboard in <http://localhost:8055/admin/users> and you should see a new user on has been added to your list of users.
-Click on the `Customers` tab on the left and it will show you all customers that are registered on your application:
+Go to your Directus dashboard in <http://localhost:8055/admin/users>, and you should see a new user has been added to your list of users.
+Click on the `Customer` tab on the left, and it will show you all registered customers on your application.

 ![New Customer](new-customer.png)
-Next action is to create the login functionality for the frontend application.
+The following action is to create the login functionality for the frontend application.

 ### Implementing the Login Functionality